sequenceiq/slider/src/site/markdown/hoya-client-configuration.md

 file, details on properties will be part of the copious output.

-## How Hoya client options are passed down to created clusters.
+## How client options are passed down to created clusters.

-Apart from the filesystem bindings, Hoya Client configuration options are not passed down to the XML site specification of the created cluster.
+Apart from the filesystem bindings, Client configuration options are not passed down to the XML site specification of the created cluster.

 The sole options passed down are the HDFS bindings: `fs.defaultFS`,